Senega nana: Description

 Candyroot grows as a clumping herbaceous plant 10-15 cm tall, more commonly 5-10 cm tall.
 Growing from the base of the plant are the spathulate (spoon-shaped) leaves, which are 1.5-5 cm long and 0.4-2 cm cm wide.
 The yellow flowerheads are composed of tiny flowers arranged in racemes, and are 2-4 cm high by 1.5 cm wide.

 They appear from April to June, from March to October in Alabama, and year-round in the Everglades.
 The seeds are smaller than 1 mm in size.
 The edible root tastes of licorice.

 Senega nana resembles Senega lutea, which is a taller plant.
 It also resembles the rare species P. smallii of Miami-Dade County, which has seeds longer than 1 mm.

 Distribution and habitat

 Senega nana is found across the south-eastern United States from far eastern Texas through Louisiana and Arkansas to Florida and north as far as the Carolinas.
 Arkansas, where it is found in Ashley, Bradley and Calhoun Counties, marks the northwestern limits of its range.
 It grows in moist soil in meadows or coniferous woodlands.

+Ecology

+Senega nana is insect pollinated and is recorded to have been visited in northern Florida by Augochlorella aurata, Augochloropsis metallica, Augochloropsis sumptuosaand Ceratina.